Federated Learning: Revolutionizing AI Agent Development for Enhanced Privacy and Scalability

 Understanding Federated Learning

-Federated Learning (FL) is changing how AI agents are developed by prioritizing privacy and scalability.
+Federated Learning (FL) is changing how ai agents are developed by prioritizing privacy and scalability.
 Instead of centralizing data, FL enables collaborative model training across various devices.
 Let's explore the core concepts.

 Privacy is a key advantage of FL.
 By keeping data decentralized, it minimizes the risk of data breaches.
 Techniques like differential privacy can further protect sensitive information, according to a paper on arXiv.